The Best Essential Oils for Sunburn

 Essential oils are a crucial part of my self-care practice due to the numerous benefits they hold.
-Aside from being powerfully relaxing and calming, did you know they’re also great for things like treating common skin issues and sunburn?
+Aside from being powerfully relaxing and calming, did you know they’re also great for things like treating common skin issues?

 A warning about essential oils